 Specific demands of commissioners such as Amazon are changing post workflows.
 They specify that shows that they fund must be made using a 4K workflow.
 In practice almost no-one will benefit from more pixels being streamed to their TVs at home, but Amazon consider 4K an important marketing distinction.
 But production companies will change their workflow in order to be in line for some Amazon money.

-Apple are unlikely to require a Final Cut Pro X workflow.
+Apple are unlikely to require a Final Cut Pro X workflow for the TV shows and films on their Apple TV streaming service.
 They could encourage its use by allowing production companies to get double the usual money for post budgets if they use Final Cut.
 Dangling that carrot won’t make adoption possible any time soon. $1bn of TV production makes around 10 big (‘Fargo’/‘The Walking Dead’-sized) shows per year.
 If the post production of five or six of these shows are done in Los Angeles, because of a lack of a Final Cut Pro X people and supplier ecosystem, I guess only two of those could be made simultaneously using a Final Cut-based workflow.

 A few million on a big plan

 As Apple is about to spend millions of dollars in Los Angeles with creative people, perhaps it is time for Apple to prime the Final Cut Pro X L.A. post production ecosystem: Train the trainers, plan the courses, do the marketing to post people, train experienced post people and generate case studies.
 Create the oversupply that makes producers feel like they have enough control.

 There is time.
 TV show development takes months.
 While new Apple commissioning people make their plans and start working with talented people and production companies, there is time other Apple people can set about preparing a much bigger ecosystem to support production and post production using Apple hardware, software and services.